 (1) Applicability.
 This rule applies to providers of hydrogen fuel and a hydrogen blend for use as a transportation fuel in Oregon.

 (2) Credit generation.
 For a hydrogen fuel or a hydrogen blend, the person who owns the finished hydrogen fuel where the fuel is dispensed for use into a motor vehicle is eligible to generate credits.

-(3) Responsibilities to generate credits.
-Any person specified in section (2) may generate clean fuel credits by complying with the registration, recordkeeping and reporting requirements under OAR 340-253-0500, 340-253-0600, 340-253-0620, 340-253-0630, and 340-253-0650 for the fuel.

-Statutory/Other Authority: ORS 468.020, 468A.275 & Sections 160, 161, 167 and 173, chapter 750, Oregon Laws 2017 (Enrolled House Bill 2017) Statutes/Other Implemented: ORS 468A.275 & Sections 159 through 167 and 173, chapter 750, Oregon Laws 2017 (Enrolled House Bill 2017) History: DEQ 27-2017, amend filed 11/17/2017, effective 11/17/2017 DEQ 13-2015, f.
+(3) Forklifts.
+For hydrogen forklifts, the forklift fleet owner or fleet operator is the credit generator eligible to generate credits.
+Only one entity may generate credits from each piece of equipment.
+The fleet owner has precedence to generate credits or designate an aggregator.
+(4) Responsibilities to generate credits.
+Any person specified in section (2) or (3) may generate clean fuel credits by complying with the registration, recordkeeping and reporting requirements under of this division.Statutory/Other Authority: ORS 468.020, ORS 468A.265 through 277 Statutes/Other Implemented: ORS 468A.265 through 277 History: DEQ 27-2017, amend filed 11/17/2017, effective 11/17/2017 DEQ 13-2015, f.
 12-10-15, cert. ef.
 1-1-16 DEQ 3-2015, f.
 1-8-15, cert. ef.
 2-1-15 DEQ 8-2014, f. & cert. ef.
 6-26-14 DEQ 15-2013(Temp), f.
 12-20-13, cert. ef.
 1-1-14 thru 6-30-14 DEQ 8-2012, f. & cert. ef.
 12-11-12

+340-253-0350

+Credit Generators: Alternative Jet Fuel

+(1) Applicability.
+This rule applies to importers or producers of alternative jet fuel that is being fueled into planes in Oregon.

+(2) Credit Generation.
+The initial entity eligible to generate credits under this rule is the importer or producer of the alternative jet fuel.
+The ability to generate credits for the alternative jet fuel may be transferred when the fuel is sold to another entity so long as it is documented in the written contract between the buyer and seller.

+(3) Responsibilities to generate credits.
+Any person specified in section (2) may generate clean fuel credits by complying with the registration, recordkeeping and reporting requirements of this division.

+Statutory/Other Authority: ORS 468.020, ORS 468A.265 through 277 Statutes/Other Implemented: ORS 468A.265 through 277

 340-253-0400 Carbon Intensities

 (1) OR-GREET.
-Carbon intensities for fuels must be calculated using OR-GREET 2.0 or a model approved by DEQ.
-If a party wishes to use a different lifecycle carbon intensity model, it must be approved by DEQ in advance of an application under OAR 340-253-0450.
+Carbon intensities for fuels must be calculated using OR-GREET 3.0 or a model approved by DEQ.
+If a party wishes to use a modified or different lifecycle carbon intensity model, it must be approved by DEQ in advance of an application under OAR 340-253-0450.

 (2) DEQ review of carbon intensities.
 Every three years, or sooner if DEQ determines that new information becomes available that warrants an earlier review, DEQ will review the carbon intensities used in the CFP and must consider, at a minimum, changes to: